alexyorke/star.js/README.md

 console.log(starjs.correct(['I like apples', 'I like oranges, pecans, and strawberries, too.']));
 ```

-##### Sample Usage
-*Might be used for IM applications, where messages can be edited later or sent a few seconds late in order to allow for corrections.*
+#### Examples explained
 Star.js is very new, and so most of the features have not been implemented yet.
 It's meant to replace manual spell checkers, or drop down menus that let you choose a different word.
 Spell checkers are very good if you have the time, but if you only have one correction to make, they're a bit overkill, especially when you have to use the mouse.

-### How it works
+All of these examples follow the same syntax as the previous boilerplate example.

 Say you're on some sort of internet chat thing, and you type: